wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 The paper also observes that due to the placement policy, the more parallel instances there are, the longer the latency will be, which is a natural consequence of resource contention caused by co-locating all parallel instances into the same VM instance.

+Container process lifetime is another interesting topic to investigate, since containers are transparent to functions, while they can be recycled and kept alive by the infrastructure to serve later requests.
+The paper recognizes two types of container process lifetime.
+The first type is when the container is continuously hit by requests, and the second type is when no request hits the container.